Directional testing for high-dimensional multivariate normal distributions: Simulation studies

-Figure \ref{Figures: power ratio} summarizes the simulation results for the six hypotheses and $p/n \in \{0.05$, $0.1$, $0.3$, $0.5$, $0.7$, $0.9\}$.
-The alternative setting for each hypothesis is the same as in \cite{jiang:2015}.
-The power of DT and CLT tests is comparable when $p$ is moderate under \textit{Case 2}, \textit{Case 3} and \textit{Case 4}.
-The power of the DT over the different ratios $p/n$ is always greater than the nominal level $0.05$, although the CLT, LRT, and BC tests are more powerful.
-However, it must be kept in mind that LRT and BC are not controlling Type I error when $p$ is large, therefore power is meaningless for LRT and BC in such scenarios.
-Finally, the tests proposed by \cite{skovgaard:2001} have uniformly the lowest power.
+The left-most column of Figure \ref{fig:power} summarizes simulation results for the hypotheses (I) and (II) and $p/n_i \in \{0.05$, $0.1$, $0.3$, $0.5$, $0.7$, $0.9\}$.
+The alternative setting for each hypothesis is the same as in \cite{jiang:2015}, where the use of the central limit theorem test was recommended.
+The power of the directional test across the different ratios $p/n_i$ is always greater than the nominal level $0.05$; it is comparable with the corrected power of the central limit theorem test, log-likelihood ratio test and Bartlett correction when $p$ is moderate, but it is lower otherwise.
+However, it must be taken into account that the log-likelihood ratio test and Bartlett correction do not control the Type I error when $p$ is large, therefore their power is meaningless in such scenarios.
+Finally, Skovgaard's tests have uniformly the lowest corrected power.

-Figure \ref{Figures: local power vary ratio} examines the empirical power for the local alternative hypothesis with various values of $p/n$.
-We consider the value of $\delta$ such that the corrected power is close to 1 when $p/n = 0.05$.
-This implies a different value for each case, e.g., $\delta=20$ in \textit{Case 1}, $\delta=10$ in \textit{Case 3}, and $\delta=5$ in \textit{Case 5}.
-In the local alternative setting, the power performance of the DT test is very close to that of the CLT test, which is better than that of Sko1 and Sko2 tests.
-Moreover, the DT is somewhat more powerful than the CLT, Sko1 and Sko2 tests for \textit{Case 3} and \textit{Case 4}; the DT and CLT tests perform similarly for \textit{Case 1}, \textit{Case 2}, \textit{Case 5} and \textit{Case 6}.

-We also investigate how local the power is, meaning how large $\delta$ needs to be so that the local power can tend to 1.
-Figure \ref{Figures: local power vary delta} displays the empirical local power of the six tests for various $\delta$ and fixed ratio $p/n=0.3$.
-In this example, the DT and CLT tests have the best power properties in all cases.
-Specifically, the power of the DT is slightly larger than that of the CLT test in \textit{Case 3}, and \textit{Case 4}.
-Moreover, Sko1 and Sko2 tests have overall the worst performance, particularly in \textit{Case 5}.
+We also investigate the local power, i.e. how large $\delta$ in the alternative settings of Section \ref{simulation setting} needs to be so that the power can tend to 1.
+The middle and right columns of Figure \ref{fig:power} display the empirical local corrected power of the tests for various values of $\delta$ and ratio $p/n_i=0.3$.
+Under the alternative setting (2), shown in the middle column, the power of the directional test is comparable or slightly superior to the corrected power of the central limit theorem test, and clearly higher than the corrected power of the Skovgaard's modifications.
+Under the alternative setting (3), shown in the right column, the directional test is the most powerful while the central limit theorem test has the worst power performance even after correction for Type I error.